Beekeeping Clothing – A Complete Guide

 Sweatbands

 Sweatbands are essential for the southern beekeeper.
-In fact when it come to beekeeping clothing a sweatband would rank near the top.
+In fact when it comes to beekeeping clothing a sweatband would rank near the top for me.

 It is the very rare individual who is not drenched in sweat while working bees in July.
-A good sweatband or 2 or 3 are a very worthwhile invest for any beekeeper living in a warm climate.
+A good sweatband or 2 or 3 are a very worthwhile investment for beekeepers living in a warm climate.

 Having to come out of your pants in the bee yard is no fun and can be rather embarrassing too.
 If you are wearing regular pants in the bee yard, leg bands are a good idea.

-Leg Bands are cotton bands with Velcro attachments.
-Wrapped tightly around the legs of your jeans (or other non beekeeping pants), leg bands keep bees from crawling up your leg.
+Leg bands are cotton bands with Velcro attachments.
+Wrapped tightly around the legs of your jeans (or other non beekeeping pants), they keep bees from crawling up your leg.

 We must avoid disrobing in the bee yard except under the most dire circumstances.
-It is really nice to have a pair of regular beekeeping leg bands.
 However, leg bands are something that you can do without.

-When I cant find mine, I wrap the leg of my jeans shut with painters masking tape!
-No amount of protective wear will help you if a bee crawls up inside your pants!
-It also helps hold down the leg to protect your ankles.
+When I can’t find mine, I wrap the leg of my jeans shut with painters masking tape!
+It helps hold down the leg to protect your ankles.
 A pair of white socks is also a good idea.

 Boots